Sheryl's got your Hollywood news and your favorite Buzz artists, every weekday from 10am-3pm. Thanks for spending your workday with her!

 17. Lend a hand.
 Call a local nursing home, shelter, church or charitable organization and ask how you can help.
 Those few minutes on the phone are all it takes to kick your spirits into high gear.
 Knowing that you’ll soon be helping others—and then following through—makes you feel good about yourself, says Susan Ouellette, a health care educator in Baltimore, Maryland.

 18. Think of the good stuff.
 Spend a couple of minutes reflecting on your accomplishments over the past five, 10, 15 years, recommends Dan Baker, PhD, author of What Happy Women Know.

-Cooper is my name, and I'm looking forward to finding a lifelong home with people who love and respect me for who I am.
+Berta is my name, and I'm looking forward to finding a lifelong home with people who love and respect me for who I am.
 Once I'm feeling safe and secure in my new home, I'll love you like no other.
-Getting to that point might require some...
+Getting to that point might require some patience and...